 Seaweeds are sea-dwelling, simple plants in the nature.
 They are primitive plants classified under the algae.
 They lack in various structures that characterize the land plants like leaves, stems or roots.
 As in fruits and vegetables, they too come in various sizes and shapes depending upon their growing environments.
 Indeed they are the complex marine macro algae found only in the sea water.

 Edible seaweed is multi-cellular marine algae eaten raw or cooked in many cultures especially Japanese, Chinese, and other East-Asian regions; while the diaspora now has spread across many continents including Americas carrying their food culture along with them.

 Almost all the edible seaweeds are salt-water algae, generally grow attached to rock or other hard substance along the coastlines.

 Seaweeds can be classified into three broad groups based on pigmentation:

-Red (Rhodophyceae) seaweeds: Dulse (Palmiria palmata) is the important edible red algae.
+Red (Rhodophyceae) seaweeds: Porphyra (nori) and Dulse (Palmiria palmata) are the important edible red algae.

 Blue (Chlorophyceae), and Blue-green seaweeds (spirulina).